These general Terms and Conditions of use (hereinafter referred to as "the T&Cs") govern the relationship between:

 2.6 Revocation of monthly donation commitments

 Monthly donations which allow organizations to carry out their projects long term, are open-ended and are revocable.
-The commitment to make a monthly donation to a project can, therefore, be revoked at any time on the Member's user account.
-The automatic donations will be stopped the month following the initial request to cancel recurring donations.
+The commitment to make a monthly donation to a nonprofit can, therefore, be revoked at any time on the nonprofit’s PSP.
+Nonprofit partners are entirely responsible to cancel recurring donations.
 However, donations made until the levy is stopped are irrevocable.

 2.7 Allocation of donated funds

 The funds collected are allocated to Partner Organizations recognised as being of general interest, such as non-governmental organizations (NGOs), international organizations, associations, foundations or federations, which are able to issue tax receipts (in Europe and/or the United States), to demonstrate that they have already implemented their projects and organizations which meet specific selection criteria.
 ConnectAID reviews the projects and legal documents of each applicant organization to validate the partnership.
 ConnectAID's partner payment institution (PSP) can also participate in the screening of Beneficiary Organizations.

 The funds collected via the the nonprofits’ PSPs are direct donations to the Partner Organization with priority allocation to the project chosen by the Donor.
 ConnectAID is under no obligation and cannot offer any guarantee on the exact use of donations by its Partners.
 The Partner Organization is responsible for the use of funds within the framework of the mandate given by ConnectAID and the Donors.
 In exceptional cases, the Partner Organization may inform ConnectAID by email, and after approval from ConnectAID, may also inform Donors via the Newsfeed of the need to modify planned activities due to unforeseen events or other difficulties, in order to improve the effectiveness of project interventions.